dgouders/lsp/README.md

               This  is  used  for example to verify references to other manual pages.

+       --keep-cr
+              Do not translate carriage return to "ˆM" on output.

        -l, --log-file
               Specify a path to where write debugging output.